 Note: This list will be updated monthly to reflect the best new thriller movies added to Netflix.
-Newest additions are at the top.
+Newest additions at the top, last updated Nov 2016.

 For more Netflix: